michaeluno/admin-page-framework/readme.txt

 * **Validation and Error Messages** - with the pre-defined validation callbacks, the user's submitting data can be verified as a part of using the Settings API.
 Furthermore, by setting the error array, you can display the error message to the user.
 * **Custom Post Types** - the framework provides methods to create custom post types.
 * **Meta Boxes** - the framework provides methods to create custom meta boxes with form elements that you define.
+* **Taxonomy Fields** - the framework provides methods to add fields in the taxonomy definition page.
 * **Contextual Help Tabs** - the contextual help pane can be easily added.
 * **Custom Field Types** - your own field type can be registered.